riccardo-seppi/HMF_seppi20/README.md

 Code developed for computation and fitting in Seppi et al. 2020

+- compute_MF_example.py: this example shows how to compute the multiplicity function from N-body simulations

 == physical directory==

 - mean relations: mean relations between concentration, spin and Xoff,P with mass.
 Probability density distributions of concentration, spin, Xoff,P.